annahaensch/lattice_data/README.md

 This Repository contains the following files:

-1. compiled-data: This contains the data on class number 1 lattices, it was uploaded on November 11th.
+1. compiled-data: This contains the data on class number 1 lattices, uploaded on November 11th.

 2. raw-data: This is the ascii file from the original Lorch and Kirschmer paper.